Directory Structure

 - Contains the raw, uncompiled assets such as Blade templates, SASS, or JavaScript files.

-: Blade templates for generating HTML views.lang
+views: Blade templates for generating HTML views.lang: Language files for localization.

 - routes: